sm-da/my-awesome/README.md

 ## Go

+- [SpenserCai/sd-webui-discord](https://github.com/SpenserCai/sd-webui-discord) - SD-WEBUI-DISCORD is a Discord bot developed in Go language for stable-diffusion-webui.
+It utilizes the sd-webui-go to invoke the sd-webui API and supports cluster deployment of multiple sd-webui nodes with automatic scheduling and allocation.
 - [acheong08/ChatGPTProxy](https://github.com/acheong08/ChatGPTProxy) - Simple Cloudflare bypass for ChatGPT
 - [avelino/awesome-go](https://github.com/avelino/awesome-go) - A curated list of awesome Go frameworks, libraries and software
 - [chungyau97/zep](https://github.com/chungyau97/zep) - Zep: A long-term memory store for LLM / Chatbot applications